Fanju6/AndroidTProxyShell/README.md

 | MARK_VALUE6 | 25 | Firewall mark for IPv6 routing rules |
 | TABLE_ID | 2025 | Custom ip rule/route table number |
 | DRY_RUN | 0 | Set to 1 for simulation mode (logs actions without applying) |

+¹ **CORE_USER_GROUP** — This value is used by the script to exclude/bypass the proxy core's own traffic (via owner match rules), preventing loops.
+It should match the actual user:group under which your proxy core (sing-box, mihomo, etc.) is running.
+See **[Typical proxy software configuration (example)](#typical-proxy-software-configuration-example)** section below for important notes on how to launch the core on Android with the correct user/group.

 ### Stop